UPI and Hearst Newspaper, United States.

 Thomas is known for her direct and hard-hitting questions at presidential press conferences and enjoys enormous respect from politicians and colleagues alike.
+As a White House correspondent, Thomas traveled around the world with six different presidents.
 She was the only print journalist to travel with President Nixon on his historic trip to China in 1972.

 Thomas bagan with United Press International, or UPI, in 1943 and worked on several beats around Washington D.C. and the federal government before moving to the White House in 1961 as a member of the UPI team covering the President Kennedy.
 She covered every aspect of the White House and the Presidency, including Watergate scandal, Iran-Contra affair and Whitewater controversy.

 She served as President of the Women’s National Press Club in 1959, and later she was the first female officer in the National Press Club and in the White House Correspondents Association when their doors were opened to women.

 In July 2000, Thomas joined Hearst Newspapers as a bi-weekly columnist writing on national issues.
 She retired from Hearst Newspapers on June 7, 2010, following controversial comments she made about Israel, Jews and the Israeli–Palestinian conflict.